The pandemic continues to cause unprecedented disruption across industries worldwide.

 Get detailed insights regarding the impact of COVID-19 on the market.

-The global commercial printing market size reached US$ 740 Billion in 2020.
-Looking forward, IMARC Group expects the market to reach a value of US$ 790 Billion by 2026.
+The global commercial printing market size reached US$ 750.1 Billion in 2021.
+Looking forward, IMARC Group expects the market to reach US$ 796.3 Billion by 2027, exhibiting a CAGR of 1.05% during 2022-2027.
 Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use industries.
 These insights are included in the report as a major market contributor.

 Commercial printing refers to the collection of services, which include bulk printing along with binding, composition, layout designing and press productions.
 A commercial printer is used to produce phone books, magazines, labels, catalogs, brochures, business forms, promotional materials and training manuals, among others.
 It consists of a paper feed, fold-out tray, ink replacer, digital or analog control panel, memory card reader and a paper output tray.
 It finds extensive applications across publishing and printing houses, as well as in large organizations that use the service to run their operations effectively.